SysKitTeam/docs-insights/how-to/manage-alerts.md

 ---
-description: This section describes how to manage SysKit Insights Alerts.
+description: This section describes how to manage Syskit Insights Alerts.
 ---

 # Manage Alerts